gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 | body | [DepartmentCreateUpdate](#DepartmentCreateUpdate) | yes | Request body |

-Update the department by their uid using this API.
+Modify the department by their uid using this API.

 *Returned Response:*